RPiOVN/p2pvps-server/specifications/server-specification.md

 ## Testing
 Testing of server code will use the same test-suite as the Marketplace.
 Namely the test configuration set up by the original [vue-template/webpack repository](https://github.com/vuejs-templates/webpack).
+Namely, Mocha will be used for unit tests and Karma will be used for end-to-end testing.
+We badly need a contributor to help us setup and maintain a suite of testing scripts and set up Continuous Integration testing.